RichardLee0211/test/testLinuxSetup/README.UbuntuSetup.md

     - p  to open the clipboard's URL in the current tab
     - P  to open the clipboard's URL in the new tab

-TODO: weird thought: using Esc+num to do something??
+weird thought: using Esc+num to do something??

 TODO: When dealing with pictures, how to working with i3? using ranger as recommanded by LuckSmith??